Winifred Burks-Houck: National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE)

 Burks-Houck was dedicated to the establishment of the NOBCChE on the West Coast and its national endeavours.
-She was invited to Dakar, Senegal to represent NOBCChE as an environmental chemist and deliver a presentation titled: "Environmental Applications and Regulatory Reporting".
-She served as the first chair of the San Francisco Bay Area Chapter from 1984 – 1990 organizing educational and professional development events for the community.
-Burks-Houck was elected in 1991 as the national vice-president of NOBCChE, a position she held until elected as the first female president of the organization in 1993.
-Burks-Houck held this role for an unprecedented four consecutive terms before stepping down in 2001.
-Her involvement was credited with more than 100% increase in the number of student and professional chapters, instituting new scholarships through public and private entities, updating telephone and computer systems at the National Office, and establishing the Science Quiz Bowl and the Science Fair at the National level.
+She represented NOBCChE in Dakar, Senegal, delivering a presentation titled: "Environmental Applications and Regulatory Reporting".
+Starting in 1984, she worked for the San Francisco Bay Area Chapter, running development events for both professional and educational audiences.
+In 1991, Burks-Houck was elected as national vice president, and was elected president in 1993, becoming the first female president.
+Burks-Houck served as president for four terms until 2001.
+She worked to modernize the organization's computer systems and established new scholarships and she is credited with doubling the number of professional and student chapters.
 Burks-Houck was also credited with building partnerships with other organizations such as the American Association for the Advancement of Science (AAAS), American Chemical Society (ACS), American Indian Science and Engineering Alliance, National Aeronautics and Space Administration (NASA), and the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS).

+Death and legacy

+Burks-Houck died on May 6, 2004.

-Burks-Houck's legacy with the NOBCChE was expanded upon in 2010, after her death, through the creation of the Winifred Burks-Houck Professional Leadership Awards and Symposium to honour the contributions of African American women in science and technology.
-There are four categories of awards: Distinguished Lecturer, Professional Awardee, Graduate Student Awardee, and Undergraduate Awardee to recognize scientific achievements, creativity, leadership, and community service.
+In 2010, the NOBCChE created the Winifred Burks-Houck Professional Leadership Awards and Symposium.
+This award is given for outstanding work in the fields of science and technology to African American women.